 Because SLS 3D printed parts are porous, they can be dyed with consumer-grade dyes.
 Many SLS 3D printing materials are nylon or polyamide, which are also used in textiles, so fabric dye designed for use with synthetics should suit.

 Dyeing 3D printed parts can be done with household materials, in industrial vats, or with any level of sophistication in between.
 Whatever your setup, parts 3D printed in a nylon-based material, like those available on the Fuse Series, shouldn’t require any special steps—the directions recommended by the dye manufacturer should suffice.

 Because the barrier to entry is low on both cost and skill level required, dyeing is a great way to experiment with advanced post-processing of SLS 3D prints.
 And, because it scales easily, it’s also suitable for production applications.

 The parts pictured below were dyed with RIT fabric dye.

 Painting may be preferable to dyeing when parts need to be brightly colored or color-matched to a reference.
 Spray painting provides the most even coverage and easier scalability, while painting by hand allows for greater detail.
 Both acrylic and enamel paints work well with powder printed parts.
 Other paints may work well, but Formlabs has not extensively tested these.

 For best adhesion, use a primer that is designed for use with plastics.
 Spraying primer results in more consistent coverage.
 Additionally, a heat gun or hair dryer can be used to accelerate the drying process.

-For an in-depth tutorial on spray painting 3D prints, check out our how to priming and painting guide.
+For an in-depth tutorial on spray painting 3D prints, check out our priming and painting guide.